Is it true that Western Parents are Better Than Asian Parents

 Western parents teach their children to be self-reliant and make their own decisions.
 This includes teaching them to think, analyze, and evaluate what they want or need before making a purchase.
 They may also encourage their children to earn their own money so that they can make their own buying decisions.

-1. Asian parents allocate everything for the child
+1. Allocate everything for the child

-2. Asian parents expectations of the child
+2. Expectations of the child

 Asian parents are often strict with their children, setting strict deadlines and limiting the choices that children are allowed to make.
 This strictness can lead to children being assertive, but also afraid to express their own opinions.